 As seen in the charts below, the combination of the FXR agonist TERN-101 and the THR-b agonist TERN-501 showed robust efficacy in an in vivo mouse model of NASH by profoundly reducing steatosis and significantly improving fibrosis, serum triglycerides, serum total cholesterol and ALT.
 The combination treatment of TERN-101 and TERN-501 also resulted in the expression of more than 800 additional distinct genes as compared to either agent alone, supporting our hypothesis that additional biological processes are activated by combination treatment.
-Together these results suggest that the combination of the FXR agonist TERN-101 and the THR-b agonist TERN-501 may provide additional benefits for NASH patients than either treatment alone
+Together these results suggest that the combination of the FXR agonist TERN-101 and the THR-b agonist TERN-501 may provide additional benefits for NASH patients than either treatment alone.

-Combination of TERN-101 + TERN-501 demonstrates improvements in liver histology and serum biomarkers in an in vivo NASH mouse model

-Figure: Data from a NASH mouse model.
-TERN-101 dose 3mg/kg; TERN-501 dose 1mg/kg.
-Liver steatosis (upper left), inflammation (upper middle) and fibrosis (upper right) were quantified by histological analysis for degree of steatosis, lobular inflammation, and fibrosis.
-Serum was collected at termination and analyzed for triglycerides, or TG (lower left), total cholesterol, or TG, (lower middle) and a biomarker of liver damage, alanine aminotransferase, or ALT (lower right).
-Data for individual animals (dots) and mean (dashed line) are presented; \\p <0.001, \\\p <0.001, \\\\p <0.001, \\\p <0.001, \\\\p <0.001, \\\\p <0.001, \\\\p <0.001, \\\p <0.001, \\\
+Combination of TERN-101 + TERN-501 demonstrates improvements in liver histology and serum biomarkers in an in vivo NASH mouse model degree of steatosis, lobular inflammation, and fibrosis.
+Serum was collected at termination and analyzed for triglycerides, or TG (lower left), total cholesterol, or TC, (lower middle) and a biomarker of liver damage, alanine aminotransferase, or ALT (lower right).
+Data for individual animals (dots) and mean (dashed line) are presented; p < 0.001, p < 0.001,